shapedthought/veeam-easy-connect/README.md

 As you will likely need to save the token for later use a convenience method has been added:

-    vec.save_data("oauth", "tokendata")
+    vec.save_data("tokendata")

-The first parameter is type of token data ("basic" or "oauth"), and the second is the name of the file (no extension needed).
+Just add the name of the file you want, without an extension, VEC will do the rest.

 ## Examples